multidots/multicollab/readme.txt

 It’s also inefficient and wastes a lot of your editorial time!

 <strong>Multicollab</strong> solves it once and for all.

+Offering a seamless editorial workflow for teams, Multicollab is one of the best editorial collaboration tools in WordPress.
+With a robust content collaboration feature set, including collaborative editing, approval workflows, and content publishing workflows, the Multicollab plugin ensures a smooth and organized content creation process.

 Installing the plugin enables the following key editorial features instantly:

 <ol>
 <li><strong>Inline Commenting - </strong>Users can add comments on text and Media blocks to mark their feedback.</li>
 <li><strong>Team Collaboration - </strong>Invite editorial users to collaborate and comment by mentioning them, ensuring quick email notifications and seamless engagement in the conversation.</li>
+<li><strong>Real-time Co-Editing - </strong>Collaborate with multiple users simultaneously and edit posts together in real-time.</li>
 <li><strong>Guest Collaboration - </strong>Invite guest collaborators over email with magic links without creating a WordPress user account.</li>
 <li><strong>Reports and Activities - </strong>Track progress across all pages and posts with easy filtering to view by user, content categories, and time stamps.</li>
 <li><strong>Email Notifications - </strong>Instant email notifications make collaborations with your team easier and foster intra-group connectivity.</li>
 </ol>

+Multicollab offers a comprehensive editorial content management system, enabling users to oversee content production and ensure high-quality output.
+Whether you're seeking a WordPress workflow plugin or a team collaboration plugin in WordPress, Multicollab provides the tools needed to enhance productivity and streamline the content creation process.

 ><em>Awesome plugin!
 This is exactly what I was looking for.
 This plugin works flawlessly.
 Great job.
 <strong>-       Ivan Ružević - WordPress Team Lead<strong></em>